-In this guide we’ll take a look at the best random orbit sanders.
+In this guide we’ll take a look at the best random orbital sanders for the UK market.

 I’ve compared performance, features, build quality and cost